Heroin Addiction | Signs, Symptoms & Effects

 Heroin addiction can have a powerful impact on a person’s physical and mental health.
 If you’re reliant on heroin, it can make you feel isolated, but you are not alone.
 Research shows that people who use heroin face more prejudice than any other stigmatised group in the UK.

 We want you to know that we’re here for you.
-Here, we guide you through everything you need to know about heroin addiction and what to do next.
+Here, we guide you through everything you need to know about heroin abuse and what to do next.

 Heroin addiction - syringe and powder